-Yes is studying what is said in the Memorandum and its consequences.
+Yes has filed its response to the Memorandum.
 Since this is a legislative memorandum, at this stage it is not known which of the provisions of the Memorandum, if any, will be enshrined as binding legislation, and what the content and regulations of such legislation will be, and therefore there is a difficulty, at this stage, in assessing the extent of the impact on Yes' businesses of the legislation and regulation that will be established following the Memorandum (if any).